tylov/ncdu2/README.md

   ncdu2 is based on ncdu 1.14.1 at git://g.blicky.net/ncdu.git

 DIFFERENCES FROM NCDU
-  - Added user and groups columns
-  - Possible to sort by users or groups as first sort priority
+  - Added user and groups columns.
+Possible to sort by users or groups as the top-level sorting.
   - Added per-user stats (total usage, items) at each directory level.
-  - Shows stats for current user on bottom status line.
+  - Always shows stats for current user on bottom status line.
   - Added option to save report with list of current view.
-It also lists stats for each user for current folder.
+Report also lists stats for each user for the current folder tree.
   - Added parsing of date metadata of imported index file, and shows it as [imported YYYY-MM-DD] in upper right corner.
   - Remapped key mapping, and changed many defaults compared to ncdu.
   - Not possible to disable "extended info", also completely removed internally.
-  - Added NCDUZ front-end script for easy import export of gzipped index files.
+  - Added NCDUZ front-end script that eases import/export of gzipped index files.

 REQUIREMENTS